Hurricane Sandy: Relation to global warming

 According to NCAR senior climatologist Kevin E. Trenberth, "The answer to the oft-asked question of whether an event is caused by climate change is that it is the wrong question.
 All weather events are affected by climate change because the environment in which they occur is warmer and moister than it used to be."
 Although NOAA meteorologist Martin Hoerling attributes Sandy to "little more than the coincidental alignment of a tropical storm with an extratropical storm", Trenberth does agree that the storm was caused by "natural variability" but adds that it was "enhanced by global warming".
-One factor contributing to the storm's strength was abnormally warm sea surface temperatures offshore the East Coast of the United States—more than 5 F-change above normal, to which global warming had contributed 1 F-change.
+One factor contributing to the storm's strength was abnormally warm sea surface temperatures offshore of the East Coast of the United States—more than 5 F-change above normal, to which global warming had contributed 1 F-change.
 As the temperature of the atmosphere increases, the capacity to hold water increases, leading to stronger storms and higher rainfall amounts.

 As they move north, Atlantic hurricanes typically are forced east and out to sea by the Prevailing Westerlies.
 In Sandy's case, this typical pattern was blocked by a ridge of high pressure over Greenland resulting in a negative North Atlantic Oscillation, forming a kink in the jet stream, causing it to double back on itself off the East Coast.
 Sandy was caught up in this southeasterly flow, taking the storm on an unusual northwest path.
 The blocking pattern over Greenland also stalled an Arctic front which combined with the cyclone.
 Mark Fischetti of Scientific American said that the jet stream's unusual shape was caused by the melting of Arctic ice.
 Trenberth said that while a negative North Atlantic Oscillation and a blocking anticyclone were in place, the null hypothesis remained that this was just the natural variability of weather.
 Sea level at New York and along the New Jersey coast has increased by nearly 12 in over the last hundred years, which contributed to the storm surge.
-One group of scientists estimated that the anthropogenic (human activity-driven) climate change was responsible for approximately 3.5 in of sea level rise in New York, which permitted additional storm surge that caused approximately $8.1 Billion out of the $60 billion in reported economic damage and to an extension of the flood zone to impact approximately 71,000 more people than would have been the case without it.
+One group of scientists estimated that the anthropogenic (human activity-driven) climate change was responsible for approximately 3.5 in of sea level rise in New York, which permitted additional storm surge that caused approximately $8.1 billion out of the $60 billion in reported economic damage and to an extension of the flood zone to impact approximately 71,000 more people than would have been the case without it.
 Harvard geologist Daniel P. Schrag calls Hurricane Sandy's 13 ft storm surge an example of what will, by mid-century, be the "new norm on the Eastern seaboard".